MajidHaghparast/MSE/lectures/Demo.md

 ## Step 3: Build Docker Images and Run Docker Containers

-After creating the `Dockerfile`, you can build, test(run), and push the container using the following commands in the Terminal:
+After creating the `Dockerfile`, you can build Docker Images and test(run) the Docker Containers using the following commands in the Terminal:

 ### Python Application